 We all got a standard white brush, but online you can buy the same toothbrush in black or rose gold.
 If I could have chosen my colour, it definitely would have been a black – I bet Batman uses a black Genius 9000 to clean his teeth!

 For pretty much all my life up to this point, I’ve used a manual toothbrush.
-My favourite was always the Sensodyne brushes which I’ve been using it ever since I went to a Dental Hygienist for some scaling when I was 17 years old and she recommended it to me.
+My favourite was always the Sensodyne brushes which I’ve been using it ever since my mum paid for me to have an appointment with a dental hygienist for some scaling when I was ~15/16/17 years old (so long ago that I cannot remember) and the hygienist recommended it to me.
 She told me it was best to use a brush with a small head and soft bristles, as it was kinder on the gums.

 And to be honest, before I was taught the correct method and technique to brush teeth when I was in the first year at dental school, I never properly brushed my own teeth.
 I used to brush my teeth quite aggressively and randomly for about 45 seconds without any system for where I would focus the cleaning, and I only rarely stopped to brush them in front of the bathroom mirror.
 My brushing was not systematic as it should be; it was all very random, so some teeth got more attention than others.
 Supposedly that’s also what most people do…